hetmanskyi-cloud/AWS/terraform/modules/rds/README.md

 # RDS Module for Terraform

 This module provisions and manages an RDS (Relational Database Service) instance in AWS, including Multi-AZ deployment, read replicas, Enhanced Monitoring, CloudWatch Alarms, and secure networking configurations.
-It is designed to work across multiple environments (`dev`, `stage`, and `prod`) with optimized settings for each environment.
+It is designed to work across multiple environments (`dev`, `stage`, and `prod`).

 ---